LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 Do not reference the sources of the material in the material-based writing (MBW) assignment and do not quote the sources directly.

-There is one exception to this rule: If one resource is a short quotation, you may use it as a hook in your introduction.
+There is one exception to this rule: If one material is a short quotation, you may use it as a hook in your introduction.
 In this case, you should reference the person you quote and explain the quote briefly.

-## How can I tell if I have used a resource "enough"?
+## How can I tell if I have used a material "enough"?

-If a resource contains several numbers, do not just pick out one.
-Make sure you use the resource in a way that shows you have understood the relationships or developments it presents.
+If a material contains several numbers, do not just pick out one.
+Make sure you use the material in a way that shows you have understood the relationships or developments it presents.

-If a resource presents several facts, make sure that you do not just focus on one piece of information.
-If the resource is in English, paraphrase where possible.
+If a material presents several facts, make sure that you do not just focus on one piece of information.
+If the material is in English, paraphrase where possible.

 ## How many arguments should I write?

-I recommend using one of the three resources for the introduction and the remaining two for two body paragraphs.
+I recommend using one of the three materials for the introduction and the remaining two for two body paragraphs.

-If for some reason you feel more comfortable using each resource in a body paragraph of its own, you can divide your main body into three paragraphs as well.
-Just remember that I expect you to have a topic sentence and supporting sentences for every body paragraph.
+You can also have three body paragraphs.
+You may, for example, feel more comfortable using each material in a body paragraph of its own.
+If you use one material in the introduction and the other two materials for two body paragraphs, you can also add a third body paragraph with an argument based on your own ideas.
+Just remember that I expect you to have a topic sentence and enough supporting sentences for every body paragraph to explain the argument the topic sentence makes.

 ## What is the difference between "comment" and "discuss"?

-In the Fachabitur, there is no significant difference between those two instruction words.
-Sometimes, the task does not contain either of them and just says "write a composition".
-The task is always to write a 300-word essay to answer the question the essay prompt asks.

-"Discuss ..." means you have to argue for and against an argument, or write about the advantages and disadvantages of a given context.
-"Comment ..." often means you should argue in one direction.
+*Discuss* means you have to argue for and against an argument, or write about the advantages and disadvantages of a given context. *Comment* often means you should argue in one direction.
 However, if the material lends itself more to presenting two different views on an issue, you can treat a comment task in the same way as a discussion task.

+Sometimes, the task contains neither *comment* nor *discuss* and just says "write a composition".
+The task is the same as if one of the instruction words were present: Write a 300-word essay to answer the question the essay prompt asks.

 Pay attention to all parts of the essay prompt, not just the instruction word.
-Sometimes the prompt will tell you explicitly that you are expected to discuss "opportunities and downsides" / "benefits and drawbacks" of an issue or that you have to present "possible solutions" to a problem.
+Sometimes the prompt will tell you explicitly that you are expected to discuss "opportunities and downsides" or "benefits and drawbacks" of an issue or that you have to write about "possible solutions" to a problem.
+The use of the plural in "opportunitie**s** and downside**s**" and similar phrases does not mean, however, that you have to write about multiple opportunities and multiple drawbacks.
+One of each will be enough.

 ## Will I lose credits for writing too much or too little?